Road Traffic Accident

 - Weather conditions at the time

-If there were any witnesses to the accident speak to them and ask for their contact details, they may be of help to you when it comes to making a claim after the accident.
+If there were any witnesses to the accident speak to them and ask for their contact details.
+This may be of help to you when it comes to making a claim after the accident.

 5. Speak to a road traffic accident * solicitor

 Following a road traffic accident, you should contact a solicitor as soon as possible if you are thinking of moving forward with a personal injury claim * or road traffic accident claim *.
 If proceeding with a claim, the first step will be submitting your claim to the Injuries Board.
 A road traffic accident solicitor * can help you in preparing your application to the Injuries Board and ensure that you follow the process in the correct format.

 It is important to remember to keep copies of any expenses that you have incurred as a result of the accident and also to retain copies of medical reports or Garda reports, where possible.